 Now Organized by the National Coalition for Healthy Black Families, Inc., we want to generate engagement of the community by bringing all ages and all races together internally as well as surrounding neighborhoods outside the Harambee community for a Walk/Run.

-As we approach year 5, we aim to continue to partner with the City of Milwaukee and Bronzeville Week.
-We will also continue to make a difference in our city for years to come by encouraging healthy birth outcomes in our city.
+With our 8th year in 2023, we aim to continue to partner with the City of Milwaukee and Bronzeville Week.
+This year's goal is to reach participation from the whole Milwaukee County and beyond.
+We will continue to make a difference for years to come by encouraging healthy birth outcomes in our city, county, state and nation.

 Facts About Infant Mortality